 Create a new file in src/myproject/datasets

-and call it meteor_class.py
+and name it meteor_class.py

 .
 Note that you can continue writing your data transformation code in the meteor_analysis.py